What is meningitis? How did it originate?

 Who should not get the meningitis vaccine?

-You should avoid the MenACWY vaccine if you have are allergic the vaccine or any of its ingredients.
+The CDC recommends that you avoid the MenACWY vaccine if you have are allergic the vaccine or any of its ingredients.

 Check with your doctor or nurse before getting the MenACWY vaccine if you: